-- All staff, both teaching and non-teaching, have a responsibility to share relevant information about the protection of children with other professionals, particularly the investigative agencies (Children's Services: Safeguarding and Specialist Services and the Police). - Timely information sharing is essential to effective safeguarding - Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety, of children - The Data Protection Act (DPA) 2018 and UK GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe - If staff need to share 'special category personal data', the DPA 2018 contains 'safeguarding of children and individuals at risk' as a processing condition that allows practitioners to share information without consent if it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk - If staff are in any doubt about sharing information, they should speak to the designated safeguarding lead (or deputy)
+- All staff, both teaching and non-teaching, have a responsibility to share relevant information about the protection of children with other professionals, particularly the investigative agencies (Children's Services: Safeguarding and Specialist Services and the Police). - Timely information sharing is essential to effective safeguarding - Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety, of children - The Data Protection Act (DPA) 2018 and UK GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe

-- Staff should never promise a child that they will not tell anyone about a report of abuse, as this may not be in the child's best interests.
+- If staff need to share 'special category personal data', the DPA 2018 contains 'safeguarding of children and individuals at risk' as a processing condition that allows practitioners to share information without consent if it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk - If staff are in any doubt about sharing information, they should speak to the designated safeguarding lead (or deputy) - Staff should never promise a child that they will not tell anyone about a report of abuse, as this may not be in the child's best interests.
 If a child makes a disclosure to a member of staff or volunteer and requests that the disclosure is kept secret; the member of staff or volunteer will tell the child that they cannot promise complete confidentiality.
 Instead, they must explain that they may need to pass information to other professionals to help keep the child or other children safe.
-This will be done in a manner appropriate to the child's age/stage of development. - Staff/volunteers who receive information about children and their families in the course of their work should share that information only within appropriate professional contexts. - Confidentiality is also addressed in this policy with respect to record-keeping in section 14, and allegations of abuse against staff in appendix 3
+This will be done in a manner appropriate to the child's age/stage of development. - Staff/volunteers who receive information about children and their families in the course of their work should share that information only within appropriate professional contexts. - The government's information sharing advice for safeguarding practitioners includes 7 'golden rules' for sharing information, and will support staff who have to make decisions about sharing information - If staff are in any doubt about sharing information, they should speak to the DSL (or deputy) - Confidentiality is also addressed in this policy with respect to record-keeping in section 14, and allegations of abuse against staff in appendix 3